List of recurring The Simpsons characters: Jimbo Jones

-Corky James "Jimbo" Jones (voiced by Tress MacNeille in "The Telltale Head", "When Flanders Failed", "Bart the Murderer", "Lisa on Ice", "Lisa the Skeptic" and "The Joy of Sect", Pamela Hayden in 1991-2024, Mo Collins in 2025-present) is a bully at Springfield Elementary who wears a purple knit cap and a black T-shirt emblazoned with a menacing skull.
-He is a sixth-grader and is often seen hanging out with Dolph, Kearney, and sometimes Nelson.
+Corky James "Jimbo" Jones (voiced by Tress MacNeille in "The Telltale Head", "When Flanders Failed", "Bart the Murderer", "Lisa on Ice", "Lisa the Skeptic" and "The Joy of Sect", Pamela Hayden in 1991–2024, Mo Collins in 2025–present) is a bully at Springfield Elementary who wears a purple knit cap and a black T-shirt emblazoned with a menacing skull.
+He is a sixth-grader and is often seen hanging out with Dolph, Kearney and sometimes Nelson.
 He made his first appearance in the episode "The Telltale Head".
 He is acknowledged as the leader of the gang of bullies in Nelson's absence.
 He enjoys intimidating his schoolmates and shoplifting.
 It is hinted that he comes from a well-off family, most notably in season six's "The PTA Disbands" when—with the school closed for a teacher's strike—he and his mother watch soap operas and sip tea together in a well-furnished living room.
 In season four's "New Kid on the Block", he briefly dates Laura Powers until she leaves him for crying in front of Moe after Bart exposed his true personality by prank-calling him.

 In season seven's "Bart the Fink", Bart discovers that Jimbo's real name is Corky.

 In "Beware My Cheating Bart", it is revealed that he is bald on top, with hair around it.
 Jimbo's other known aliases are Jamesbo, Dr. J and Hector Gutierrez.
 In season eighteen's "24 Minutes" it is revealed that his mother's name is Carol.
 Jimbo is a portmanteau nickname for executive producer James L. Brooks.
 Jimbo runs for mayor in the Season 17 episode "See Homer Run", with a campaign slogan of "Tough on Nerds.
 Tougher on Dorks".

 Johnny Tightlips

 Jonathan "Johnny Tightlips" Schmallippe (voiced by Hank Azaria) born Giovanni Silencio, is a Springfield Mafia gangster who is the second-in-command of Fat Tony.
-He usually says very little, for fear of being accused of being a "squealer," but his reticence is so extreme it backfires, becoming unhelpful to everyone, including Fat Tony and himself.
-However, in recent episodes, he does, sometimes, elaborate whenever he feels like it, just as long he as he doesn't say too much.
+He usually says very little, for fear of being accused of being a "squealer", but his reticence is so extreme it backfires, becoming unhelpful to everyone, including Fat Tony and himself.
+However, in recent episodes, he does, sometimes, elaborate whenever he feels like it, just as long as he does not say too much.

-In his debut episode "Insane Clown Poppy," there is a shootout in Fat Tony's mansion and Johnny was shot by accident.
+In his debut episode "Insane Clown Poppy", there is a shootout in Fat Tony's mansion and Johnny was shot by accident.
 When the shootout ended, Louie, one of Fat Tony's capos, then asked in concern to Johnny on where he is injured, resulting Johnny to say, "I ain't sayin' nuthin'!", and when Louie asked in concern on what he, himself, will tell the doctor, Johnny, again in his usual reticent nature, says, "Tell him to suck a lemon."
-Afterwards, he then officially became a supporting minor character working for Fat Tony and the Mafia in the series, starting in the Season 13 episode, "Poppa's Got a Brand New Badge."
+Afterwards, he then officially became a supporting minor character working for Fat Tony and the Mafia in the series, starting in the 13th-season episode, "Poppa's Got a Brand New Badge".